What qualities characterize the INFJ personality?

 The weaknesses of the INFJ

-However, in addition to all the positive qualities, there are specific weaknesses.
+Besides all the positive characteristics However, there are also specific weaknesses.
 INFJs tend to neglect their own needs.
-Since their focus is always on fighting for their beliefs as well as the well-being of others, they eventually reach a breaking point.
-Once this is exceeded, symptoms of exhaustion may appear.
+As their focus is always on fighting for their beliefs and the well-being of others, they eventually reach a breaking point.
+If this is exceeded, symptoms of exhaustion can occur.

 Chronic stress has been shown to promote a variety of physical and mental illnesses.
 INFJs are particularly prone to psychosomatic complaints and burnout.
 This is underlined by a study of the Max Planck Institute.